11:30 a.m.-3 p.m.

 Gather with your fellow advocates to relax and network after a great first day.
 Discuss the best ways to engage in the fight to end Alzheimer's!
 Advocates ages 18 to 35 are invited to participate.
 Light refreshments will be served.

 11 a.m.-12:15 p.m.

 In the most successful Capitol Hill meetings, everyone knows their role and is ready to jump in with the right contribution at the right time.
 That takes planning and preparation, and that’s exactly what we'll do in our caucus meetings.
 Gather together with others from your state to review tactics, receive your "leave behind" kits and coordinate your efforts.
 Staff will be on hand to assist and answer questions.

 Actress and Alzheimer’s Association celebrity champion Ashley Williams emcee’s the National Alzheimer's Dinner, where we honor leaders working tirelessly to advance the fight to End Alzheimer's.
 Those we pay tribute to stand shoulder to shoulder with all of us in advancing the cause.
 Political, business and entertainment leaders will join us to celebrate advances and rally around the growing movement in our nation's capital.
-Check back for more details.

 It’s time for your voice to be heard in Congress!
 Buses will begin departing from the hotel at 8 a.m. for Capitol Hill.
 Shuttle service will run between the hotel and Capitol Hill until 5 p.m.
 This is your moment to put everything you’ve learned over the last two days into practice.